threefoldtech/info_grid/src/javascript/grid3_wireguard_gateway.md

 ### Detailed explanation

-What we need to do with that code is:

-- Deploy Vm with wireguard access.
+What we need to do with that code is: Deploy a name contract with the wireguard IP as the backend
-- Deploy gateway to access the machine through it.

 This will be done through the following steps: